-The Job of a Certified Nursing Assistant
+The Function of a Certified Nursing Assistant

 - Administering basic services to patients

-- Taking patient’s vital signs
+- Reading patient’s vital signs

 - Keeping a record of patient’s health status

 CNAs can also work in Webster SD nursing homes or long term care centers.
 In those environments, nursing assistants are more involved in helping patients with their Activities of Daily Living (ADL).
 ADLs are characterized as routine activities that most individuals perform daily without assistance, for example eating, dressing, or using the bathroom.
 Nursing assistants commonly develop more of a bond with these types of patients since they typically reside in the facilities for extended periods of time.
 Frequently, they may become the conduit between the patient and the balance of the medical staff thanks to their relationships with their charges.
 Because of this, the CNA’s knowledge can be a valuable resource for planning the proper care and treatment of long term care patients.

 Unlike many other licensed nurses, certified nursing assistants do not need to obtain a college degree.
 CNA instruction can be acquired at community colleges or at Webster SD vocational or trade schools.
 The duration of the instruction can take anywhere from one to 3 months, resulting in either a certificate or a diploma.
 Under the 1987 Nursing Home Reform Act, students are required to obtain at least 75 hours of training, 16 of which need to be clinical or “hands-on” training hours.
 Bear in mind that this is the minimal amount of training required and that every state has its specific prerequisites.
 So it’s essential to make sure that the training program you enroll in not only fulfills the federal requirements, but also those for the state where you will be practicing.
 One recommendation is to contact the health or nursing board for your state to make certain that the training course is state approved.
 As well as the training, each state requires a passing score on a competency test for certification.
 Depending on the state, there may be additional requirements as well.